A PHILOSOPHY OF MUSICAL INTERPRETATION FOR FLUTISTS

 When Sound Becomes Meaning

-When Sound Becomes Meaning is an inquiry into the conditions under which musical sound acquires coherence, direction, and responsibility.
+When Sound Becomes Meaning articulates a structural theory of musical meaning — an inquiry into the conditions under which musical sound acquires coherence, direction, and responsibility.

-Rather than treating technique and interpretation as separate domains, the book examines their structural interdependence — asking how intention, form, and ethical awareness converge in mature artistry.
+Rather than separating technique from interpretation, the work examines their structural interdependence, asking how intention, form, and ethical awareness converge in mature artistry.

 The Central Question